emmabindi/localvore/README.md

 In Australia, I identified several existing platforms however found they did not meet my expectations or have widespread use:

-- **Local Harvest:** a non-user friendly website listing locations for visitors to locate farm grown or locally sourced products.
+- **Local Harvest:**
+A non-user friendly website listing locations for visitors to locate farm grown or locally sourced products.
 These listings are for companies not individuals, therefore does not provide a marketplace for individuals to trade amongst each other

-- **Crop Swap:** after I waited 10 minutes for the site to load, I found a content heavy website which led me to a page with location links.
+- **Crop Swap:**
+After waiting >5 minutes for the site to load, I found a content heavy website which led me to a page with location links.
 Unfortunately when I followed the link to join a swap community in my area (Melbourne), it led me to a FaceBook group.
 This is problemtic for me as a non-Facebook user furthermore use of FaceBook group to post listings does not provide search or filtering functionality nor a secure third party payment method.

 ---